 - Like other sharks, this extra sense enables a white shark to detect the electromagnetic fields that living organisms emit through movement.

 - Great white sharks can detect electric variations of half a billionth of a volt.

 - Their extreme sensitivity allows them to detect the heartbeat of immobile animals and locate them everywhere.

 Web of blood vessels (Rete Mirabile)

 - Rete mirabile is a Latin word, which means ‘wonderful net’.

-- This structure conserves heat; warm the cooler blood of arteries with the blood of veins that has been warmed by muscle activity.
+- This structure conserves heat; warm the cooler blood of arteries with the blood of veins that have been warmed by muscle activity.

-- So certain body parts (especially stomach) are kept at the temperature up to 14°C (25 °F) above the surrounding temperature.
+- So certain body parts (especially the stomach) are kept at temperatures up to 14°C (25 °F) above the surrounding temperature.
 While the gills and heart remain at the surrounding water temperature.

 - To conserve energy, they drop their core body temperature to match the surrounding.

 - So great white sharks are considered mesotherms or endothermic poikilotherms, as they have internally regulated body temperature rather than a constant body temperature.